Vite 5.x / React 18, Node 20+

 AST Transformation & Chunk Graph Generation

 Modern bundlers do not defer chunk boundary decisions to runtime.
-Instead, they perform static analysis on the Abstract Syntax Tree (AST) during the build phase to construct a dependency graph that dictates module partitioning.
-When the parser encounters a dynamic import('./Module') expression, it marks the target module and its transitive dependencies as a potential split point.
-The bundler then evaluates whether isolating these modules into a separate chunk improves caching efficiency, reduces initial payload size, or aligns with route boundaries.
+They perform static analysis on the Abstract Syntax Tree during the build to construct a dependency graph that dictates module partitioning.
+When the parser encounters import('./Module'), it marks the target and its transitive dependencies as a split point.

-As detailed in Core Concepts of Modern Bundling, the architectural shift from runtime require() resolution to compile-time ESM resolution fundamentally changes how chunk graphs are constructed.
-Rollup and Vite traverse the AST to identify static string literals within import() calls.
-If the path is fully resolvable at build time, the bundler generates a deterministic chunk ID, computes hash fingerprints, and emits a separate JavaScript file.
-If the path contains dynamic interpolation (e.g., import(./locales/${lang}.js)), the bundler falls back to glob-based resolution or emits a warning, depending on configuration strictness.
+As detailed in Core Concepts of Modern Bundling, the shift from runtime require() resolution to compile-time ESM resolution changes how chunk graphs are constructed.
+Rollup and Vite traverse the AST for static string literals inside import() calls.
+If the path is fully resolvable at build time, the bundler generates a deterministic chunk id, computes a hash, and emits a separate file.
+If the path contains dynamic interpolation (e.g. import(`./locales/${lang}.js`)), the bundler falls back to glob-based resolution or warns, depending on strictness.

-Chunk graph topology is governed by three primary constraints:
+Chunk graph topology is governed by three constraints:

-import()path creates a new chunk node in the graph.
-The bundler calculates the intersection of dependencies to prevent duplication. - ESM Spec Compliance: Native dynamic imports return promises that resolve to module namespaces.
+import()path creates a new chunk node.
+The bundler computes the dependency intersection to prevent duplication. - ESM spec compliance.
+Native dynamic imports return promises resolving to module namespaces.
 Bundlers must preserve the

-__esModuleflag and default export semantics to ensure React components resolve correctly.
+__esModuleflag and default-export semantics so React components resolve correctly.

 Uncaught ReferenceError: require is not defined at __require (chunk-vendor.js:12)